Home » Drawing Tutorials » Still Life » How to Draw Still Life

 5. Draw more grapes.

-6. Draw the fabric for your still life.
+6. Add the fabric to your still life.

 Draw the table supporting your still life by using a series of straight lines.
-Outline the edges to create a rectangular shape that gives a solid and stable base for the fruit-laden cloth to rest upon.how to draw still life drawing easy
+Outline the edges to create a rectangular shape that gives a solid and stable base for the fruit-laden cloth to rest upon.
+Draw the lines of the table in such a way as to convey perspective and depth.
+Draw the leg to complete the table.Illustrate the table

 8. Correct any inaccuracies.